Serewaya/resource-ask/_posts/2022-04-21-how-we-protect-user-information.md

 ## Why We Use Wide Classifications
 The two pieces of personal information that the Resource ASK Bot requires are **Area and Gender**.
 In order to ensure that we don’t have very specific user information these clauses can be entered as only 1 of 3 options.
 In addition we don’t focus in on location but look at a wide area scope of the country that you are located in.

- All that was stated above provide for information to be indistinct if a data breach occurs to Google which is where the Resource ASK Bot’s activities occur.
-Which allow for data the data not to hold much relevance to you as an individual which would put you at risk.
+ All that was stated above provide for information to be indistinct if a data breach occurs, this allows for the data not to hold much relevance to you as an individual which would put you at risk.

  **We Promise:**
  - No ad's